YummyScrambledEggs/Python-Journey/README.md

 ## 🛠️ Projects I've Built So Far

-Day 1 - Calculating the area of a rectangle, calculating the area of a circle Day 2 - Basic calculator, Temperature converter, Weight converter
+Day 1 - Calculating the area of a rectangle, calculating the area of a circlew <br>
+Day 2 - Basic calculator, Temperature converter, Weight converter

 ---